 The targets are effectively constraints.
 Once we have defined them correctly, the solver function takes these constraints into account, evaluates the target optimization cell (minimize duration), and searches for an optimal solution.
 Since the layout of the spreadsheet has been described above, all we know need to do is to define the solver model and click solve.

 Pick ‘Min’ as your objective and then click ‘Solve’.
-Solver will work through the model till it reaches the optimal solution.
+Solver will work through the model until it reaches the optimal solution.
 The revised fixed income portfolio allocation is as follows:

-Note that none of the asset bucket has higher than 13% proportion of assets.
-Also 99% is invested in bonds, rest in cash.
-The revised portfolio analytics summarizing our target account is also shown below:
+Note that none of the asset buckets have a higher than 13% proportion of assets.
+Also, bonds account for 99% of the investment, the rest is in cash.
+The revised portfolio analytics table summarizing our target account is below:

-All it will take is set the Target Cell at portfolio convexity instead of duration.
+All it will take is to set the Target Cell as the portfolio convexity instead of duration.
 Note that in solver we click on ‘max’ instead of ‘min’ this time.
 The revised allocation is as follows: